 - What government entities will the Endowment notify of proposed changes to its systems of records?

-- What limits exists as to the contents of the Endowment's systems of records?
+- What limits exist as to the contents of the Endowment's systems of records?

 - Will the Endowment collect information from me for its records?